- On this page:

-- Causative is used when arranging for someone to do something for us.
+- We use causative when arranging for someone to do something for us.

 - They had their car repaired. (they arranged for someone to repair it)